GusMuche/homebridge-zipabox-platform/README.md

   - [ ] Init and connect for security
   - [ ] Alarm accessory
   - [ ] Nightmode
+1. Find a solution for removing accessory in cache
 1. Validate the remote API access > Already done

 ### Further To-do List (based on accessory-plugin)